-With the average cost of undergrad nearly $40,000 a year for a private education, it’s no surprise that many students will take out student loans to pay for their education.
+With the average cost of tuition at a private college close to $40,000 per year, it’s no surprise that many students will take out student loans to pay for their education.
 These student loans come in all shapes and sizes: federal or private, subsidized or unsubsidized, cosigned or not.

 Purpose of Adding a Cosigner

-There are two reasons why a cosigner may make sense, to improve your chances of being approved for a loan and to potentially help secure a more competitive interest rate.
+There are two main reasons why adding a cosigner to a private student loan may make sense — one is to improve your chances of being approved for a loan and the other is to potentially help secure a more competitive interest rate.

 If you’re applying for student loans, you may not have a long credit history yet.
 To lenders, a lack of credit history can be seen as risky because you haven’t proved how well you can manage your financial obligations.
-You might need a cosigner to convince a lender to give you a student loan, because having a cosigner with more financial security or a better credit history may allow them to reduce the risk of lending.
+You might need a cosigner to convince a lender to give you a student loan, since having a cosigner with more financial security or a better credit history reduces risk to the lender.

-A cosigner with a strong credit history may help you get approved for a loan or get approved at a lower interest rate, which could help reduce the amount of money you pay in interest over the life of the loan.
+A cosigner with a strong credit history may also help you get approved for a loan with a lower interest rate, which could help reduce the amount of money you pay in interest over the life of the loan.

 A cosigner will need to share their financial information with the lender, so it’s a good idea to make sure that your cosigner has plenty of time to get their documents in order and discuss loan applications with you.